-- Once a licence for restricted scheduled international air service is in force, the Minister may amend, revoke any of the licence terms and conditions or add any new terms or conditions they think are necessary.
-The Minister may do so on their own volition or on application by the licensee. - If the Minister initiates variation of a licence on their own volition, the Minister will give the licensee at least 21 days' notice in writing of this intention. - 37 The Minister will also give public notice of their intention to consider variation of a licence related to a restricted scheduled international air service, if any proposed variation involves: - I. a change or an addition to the route or routes to be operated; or - II. an increase in the capacity of the service to be provided.
+- 26 Once a licence for a scheduled international air service (excluding a restricted scheduled air service) is in force, the Secretary may amend, revoke any of the licence terms and conditions or add any new terms or conditions they think are necessary.
+The Secretary may do so on their own volition or on application by the licensee. - 27 If the Secretary initiates variation of a licence on their own volition, the Secretary must give the licensee at least 21 days' notice in writing of this intention, unless the licensee and the Secretary agree on a shorter period. - 28 If a proposed variation does not concern terms and conditions of the licence, for example, name change of an airline, the Ministry will work with the airline to amend their licence to ensure the continuance of the licenced air service. - 29 Upon receiving an application for variation, the Ministry will initiate the variation process which will follow the same evaluation procedures as the initial licence application with any